 Web push notifications for blogs and media platforms

 Web push for a blog or a media website can be an effective source of readers and visitors, thus, raising the value of your website and giving you opportunities to get bigger profits.
 Take a look at three concepts for a web push notification you can use.

 Sometimes people can’t monitor every new article on a website or don’t have time to read them at once, often forgetting to return to them.
 Send them a friendly reminder about a new piece with informative title and description.

 Mashable, for example, chose a bigger font to highlight the title and used a description to explain what the article is about.

 According to Desirée Shoe, digital editor at New York Times, push notification marketing helped the publisher to increase readership and engagement.
-Their strategy lied in sharing selected, relevant pieces of content with their audience.
+Their strategy was to share, relevant pieces of content with their audience.
 To do the same, you can track what topics or authors your user prefers to read, and then segment your audience into groups according to their preferences.

-With web push notifications, you can give your subscribers prompt updates on flash and breaking news prior to your competitors.
-This will allow you to keep users engaged and well informed about what is happening around.
+With web push notifications, you can give your subscribers prompt updates on breaking news prior to your competitors.
+This will allow you to keep users engaged and informed about what is happening.

 For instance, if you have a media platform about sports, you can send real-time updates on the score of important events.